 AFAM participate in citizens activities, work with the local governments and organizations to deepen the understanding of the Japanese community regarding African values and culture and also assist in the regeneration activities of the Tohoku region.

-In November 2016, AFAM ran a contest for a Logo design through the website for the association and members responded overwhelmingly.
+In November 2016, AFAM ran a contest for a Logo design through the website of the association and members responded overwhelmingly.
 We made the final selection among the various designs we had according to the general acceptance of members through online pooling and settled on the majority vote.
 We are privileged to introduce the one whose design won the majority vote and the concept behind the Logo.

 The logo was designed by Abdeli Hamza.
 Born on February 1990 in Algeria.
 Studied Electrical Engineering in Algeria and got a State Engineer Diploma.
 He later pursued a Master Degree in Robotics in France, and presently in Tohoku University pursuing a PhD in Robotic Engineering, in the Prof. Shuji Tanaka’s MEMS laboratory.
 In his own words; “I am interested in art and design.
 I used to draw when I was a kid and that became a passion when I grew up.
 Now using computer I try to make some designs of logos, posters and the like for fun and as hobby”.